isomerpages/moe-crestsec/_curriculum/Vocational/Culinary & Restaurant Operations.md

 #### Authentic Lunch

-Modelled after a fine dining concept, this signature programme is a collaborative effort by Secondary 3 and 4 CRO students.
-Staff and partners are invited for a two-course set meal cooked by the Secondary 3 and served by the Secondary 4 students.
+Modelled after a fine dining concept, this signature programme is a collaborative effort by CRO students.
+Staff and partners are invited for a two-course set meal cooked by the students.
 This allows the students to practice what they have learnt in an authentic, non-scripted environment.

 <img src="/images/cro3.png" style="width:100%">